taranvohra/Siteglide-docs/sitebuilder/using-sitebuilder/live-updates-api/steps-to-initialise-live-updates-with-js.md

 {% endraw %}
 ```

-You can find the full reference for this method and others in the (API Reference)\[/documentation/sitebuilder/live\_updates/API\_reference].
+You can find the full reference for this method and others in the [API Reference](sitebuilder/using-sitebuilder/live-updates-api/live-updates-reference.md).
 Other methods can be run on the instance in the same way.

-\